The Doctor Who Tried To Save Houdini

 Houdini collapses again at the end of the show and returns to his hotel, where a newly minted post surgical resident is moonlighting as a substitute hotel doc while trying to develop his own practice.

-Enter Dr. Daniel E Cohen.
+Enter Dr. Daniel E Cohn.
 Here is where the plot thickens.
-Cohen isn’t sure if its appendicitis or some abdominal trauma causing a blood clot to the bowel but knows the patient is in serious trouble.
+Cohn isn’t sure if its appendicitis or some abdominal trauma causing a hematoma, but knows the patient is in serious trouble.
 So, he calls his former Chief of Surgery, Dr. Charles Stuart Kennedy for a third opinion.

-Dr Kennedy arrives at 3 AM and diagnoses abdominal trauma, NOT appendicitis.
-However this is not enough for Houdini, who refuses to be admitted until he calls his family doctor in New York, Dr William Stone, who convinces him to get to the hospital…in this case Grace Hospital where Dr Kennedy is Chief of Staff.
+Dr Kennedy arrives at 3 AM and concurs with Cohn’s diagnosis of abdominal trauma, NOT appendicitis.
+This condition does not require surgery but Kennedy does recommend hospital admission, most likely for observation.
+However Houdini, doesn’t believe that is necessary and refuses to be admitted until he calls his family doctor in New York, Dr William Stone, who convinces him to get to the hospital…in this case Grace Hospital where Dr Kennedy is Chief of Staff.

 There is no record of the precise time of the phone call, but Houdini does not undergo surgery for 12 more hours!